petter/action-vs-api-perf/README.md

 Here we can see the sequential execution in action.
 It would therefore seem that the sequential execution is only a "problem" on the client.

+In the above example we only dispatched the same action several times, but even when we are dispatching different functions the server functions will execute sequentially.
+An example of this can be found in the [sleep-3 example](./app/sleep-3/action-dispatcher.tsx), where we dispatch five different server functions and are still forced to wait for the sequential execution.